 Using the STI for this class is likely overkill.
 But if you need to do a very good job, it’s good to think about.
 In general you should include a statement on the traceability for all your instruments when assessing your measurement confidence/uncertainty.
 Better yet, check the calibrations once you’re finished with one of our laboratory calibration standards.
 If you’re uncertain in your results, than how valuable are they?

-Now that we have our motivation for an experiment established (Chapter 1), showed that there is a gap needing to be filled in the literature (Chapter 2), and have a working modeling connecting what our client cares about to what we are measuring (Chapter 3), it’s time to start experimenting.
+Now that we have our motivation for an experiment established (Chapter 1), showed that there is a gap needing to be filled in the literature and standards for doing so (Chapter 2), and have a working model connecting what our client cares about to what we are measuring (Chapter 3), it’s time to start experimenting.
 Give us an introductory paragraph describing how this experimental chapter is organized.
 Begin with the following section:

 4.1 Experimental Setup